abhavk/bundler-testnet-client/README.md

 ### ArConnect
 [ArConnect](https://www.arconnect.io/): This is the main Arweave web wallet

-We will need this key to fund uploads signed by your private key before you go live on mainnet!
+We will need you to tell us this key before you go live on mainnet!
+This key is required for signing the data only.
+You do not need to hold any tokens.

 ## 2. Use node client for uploads